-Analysis | 3 takeaways from Day One of Trump’s second impeachment trial
+Analysis | 4 takeaways from Day One of Trump’s second impeachment trial

 There is a difference between saying “this thing involving Trump and his supporters was bad” and “Trump incited this thing.”
 The onus will be on Democrats to prove the latter.

-2. Castor’s thoroughly odd opening
+2. Trump lawyer Bruce Castor’s thoroughly odd opening

 I wrote earlier Tuesday about how Trump’s team probably didn’t need to do much to actually succeed in this case.
 I also wrote about how their brief filed Monday didn’t exactly suggest a coherent and well-considered case.